 If you want to learn about the cultures, societies, religions, literatures, histories, politics, economies and international relations of this dynamic region, then East Asian Studies has a wide range of undergraduate degrees to suit you.

-The University's Language Zone has a range of resources, including books, magazines, audio and video resources, in over 50 languages and provides additional opportunities to practice your language skills through workshops, language exchanges and language groups.
-You’ll have access to free Rosetta Stone software allowing you to learn a range of other languages from beginner to intermediate level.
+The University's Language Zone has a range of resources, including books, magazines, audio and video resources and provides opportunities to practice your language skills through workshops, language exchanges and language groups.

 East Asian Studies at Leeds

 We have more than 25 academic members of staff including many native speakers of Chinese, Japanese and Thai.
 We have regular lectures and seminars given by visiting scholars, writers and other cultural practitioners from East Asia.
 Our stimulating learning environment enables you to develop your interests in the region and equip yourself with a wide range of sought-after skills.

 We introduced Chinese Studies at Leeds in 1963.
 In the more than 50 years since then, we have grown into one of the largest centres of East Asian Studies and our vibrant scholarly community has students and staff from a variety of backgrounds and from all over the world.